Tafara-N/alx-frontend-for-fun/README.md

 ## Tasks

 ### 0. Start a script

-#advanced
-Write a script markdown2html.py that takes an argument 2 strings:
+Write a script `markdown2html.py` that takes an argument 2 strings:

-First argument is the name of the Markdown file
+- First argument is the name of the Markdown file
-Second argument is the output file name
+- Second argument is the output file name
 Requirements:

 If the number of arguments is less than 2: print in STDERR Usage: ./markdown2html.py README.md README.html and exit 1